BrowserStack Unveils Comprehensive Test Platform to Transform Software Testing in the AI Era

 Build the test stack your team wants with an open, flexible platform featuring AI-powered testing workflows

 DUBLIN, Feb.
-26, 2025 /PRNewswire/ -- BrowserStack, the world's leading software testing platform, today announced the launch of its comprehThe BrowserStack Test Platform addresses ensive Test Platform, designed to revolutionize how engineering teams approach software testing in an AI-driven world.
+26, 2025 /PRNewswire/ -- BrowserStack, the world's leading software testing platform, today announced the launch of its comprehensive Test Platform, designed to revolutionize how engineering teams approach software testing in an AI-driven world.

 The BrowserStack Test Platform processes over one billion tests yearly for seven million developers and testers across 135 countries, making it the most widely used testing platform globally.
 By enabling users to simplify their toolchain into a single platform, BrowserStack eliminates fragmentation, reduces costs, and improves productivity.